japinol7/small-odoo-addons/README.md

     You will need to install Odoo 18.0 to use these examples.

 	version: 18.0.1.0.0
+    release: v18.1.0.0
 	author: Joan A. Pinol
 	author_nickname: japinol
 	author_gitHub: japinol7
 	author_twitter: @japinol
-	python: 3.12
+	Python: 3.12
 	PostgreSQL v. tested: 17.4

 ## Older versions

-    You can find these addons for Odoo 17.0 in the release: v17.0.1.0.
-    You can find these addons for Odoo 16.0 in the release: v16.0.1.0.
+    You can find these addons for Odoo 17.0 in the release: v17.0.1.0 You can find these addons for Odoo 16.0 in the release: v16.0.1.0

 ## Odoo new addon: JAP Sales